Leicestershire, 7 & 8 November 2020

 The toughest of all Wolf Runs, The Winter Wolf returns to Stanford Hall.
 Designed for the hardiest of you as a demanding step up embracing the harsh bite of Winter.
 The once refreshing streams and lakes become brutal and challenging with the ice cold water.
 This event will help you push yourself to a different level.

-Those courageous few who complete all four seasons in 2016 will become Alpha Wolves and are presented with a prestigious medal by our Wolf Run team.
+Those courageous few who complete all four seasons in one calendar year will become Alpha Wolves and are presented with a prestigious medal by our Wolf Run team.

 Celebrate with friends and family in our event village and heated marques.
 Relive the action with indoor TV screens showing live footage from around the course.
 Hot chocolate stands compliment the usual facilities including Wolf Pack bar, food stalls.

 With heavy hearts we have had to postpone this event.

 If you have already entered please check your email for futher information.

 The Car Park is located next to the event field.
 Please remember there will be a £5 per car, £10.00 per minibus parking charge collected by the Stanford Hall estate on entry to the grounds.
 Please have the right change ready to prevent queuing.
 Please note that all cars are left at the owner’s risk.";

 Coach parking is extremely limited and must be booked in advance.
 The parking fee for a coach/bus is £50.
 Alternatively there is drop off and collection point.
 Please email to let us know if you are coming by coach.